iondv/framework/docs/en/2_system_description/platform_configuration/deploy_modules.md

 ## Resources for project design

-This is related, for example, to groups in a special style — in order not to connect resources through changes to module templates — you need to connect them in the application.
+This is related, for example, to groups in a particular style — in order not to connect resources through changes to module templates — you need to connect them in the application.

 ```
         "statics": {
           "geoicons": "applications/khv-svyaz-info/icons"
         },
 ```
-All that inside the `icons` directory if available by the `registry/geoicons` link.
+All that inside the `icons` directory is available by the `registry/geoicons` link.

 ## Setting the form for specifying export parameters (for printed forms)